net promoter score

 Everything You Need to Know about NPS Ratings

-The Net Promoter Score (NPS) is an important metric that you should be monitoring and iterating upon at your B2B software company.
+The Net Promoter Score (NPS) is an incredibly important metric that you should be monitoring and iterating upon at your B2B software company.

-How do I calculate my NPS?
+How do I calculate my net promoter score?

-A customer who answers a 6 or less to the above question is considered a detractor.
+Once you start to get some survey results back, the next step is to begin to analyze them.
+Generally speaking, a customer who answers a 6 or less to the above question is considered a detractor.
 Customers who score a 7 or 8 on the above question are considered passive or neutral.
 Finally, customers who answer a 9 or 10 are considered promoters.

 Image courtesy of Survicate

-Like you would expect, you want to maximize the number of promoter customers, while minimizing the number of passives and detractors.
-We encourage companies to include at least two additional questions in their NPS surveys: 1.
-What do you like about our product or service? and 2.
-How can we improve our product or service?
-These two questions will shed further insight on your NPS.
+Although it probably goes without saying, you goal here should be to to maximize the number of promoter customers, while at the same time minimizing the number of passives and detractors.
+In order to get more accurate results, we encourage companies to include at least two additional questions in their net promoter score surveys: The first: “What do you like about our product or service?”
+The second: “How can we improve our product or service?”
+Hopefully, the addition of these two questions will help shed further insight on your net promoter score.

-Look at what your promoter customers enjoy about the product, and see how you can market or expand those features.
+When determining net promoter score, it’s important to look at what your promoter customers enjoy about the product, and see how you can market or expand those features.
 On the other side, investigate what issues your passive or detractor customers are having, and work to minimize those issues or improve those customers’ experiences.

 Back to the Growth Center